 An MRI is the most effective way of diagnosing and differentiating between the different types of inflammation around the patellar tendon as the MRI images define not only the specific kind of inflammation, tearing, or degradation within the tendon, but also the location and extent.

 Specific treatment for patellar tendinitis includes soft tissue massage, anti-inflammatory medication, and icing.
 We never inject cortisone into the patellar tendon because it further degrades the tendon and can lead to a tendon rupture.
-We do use anabolic stimulation such as platelet-rich-plasma (PRP) which has growth factors or stem cells which release growth factors to stimulate healing.
-When this is not enough in combination with a defined exercises program, then surgical repair is sometimes required.
+We do use anabolic stimulation such as platelet-rich plasma (PRP) which has growth factors or native repair cells which release growth factors to stimulate healing.
+When this is not enough in combination with a defined exercise program, then surgical repair is sometimes required.
 A novel surgical repair whereby the tendon is exposed using a shaver during an outpatient arthroscopic surgery.
 The tendon is then injected with a growth factor and a suture passed inside and around the tendon.
 This is then tied directly underneath the subcutaneous tissues securing the torn fibers together so that healing can occur.